-Case manager completes 100% of assigned Individualized Education Programs within the timeframe and in accordance with the rules established by the DCPS Central Office.
+Case manager completes 100% of assigned Individualized Education Programs within the timeframe and in accordance with the rules established by DCPS.

-Case manager completes 95-99% of assigned Individualized Education Programs within the timeframe and in accordance with the rules established by the DCPS Central Office.
+Case manager completes 95-99% of assigned Individualized Education Programs within the timeframe and in accordance with the rules established by DCPS.

-Case manager completes 90-94% of assigned Individualized Education Programs within the timeframe and in accordance with the rules established by the DCPS Central Office.
+Case manager completes 90-94% of assigned Individualized Education Programs within the timeframe and in accordance with the rules established by DCPS.

-Case manager completes less than 90% of assigned Individualized Education Programs within the timeframe and in accordance with the rules established by the DCPS Central Office.
+Case manager completes less than 90% of assigned Individualized Education Programs within the timeframe and in accordance with the rules established by DCPS.